-The role is a voluntary non-executive role and you will be compensated for reasonable expenses incurred in the performance of your role, so please do not exclude yourself from consideration by virtue of where you live and work.
+The role is a voluntary non-executive role, and you will be compensated for reasonable expenses incurred in the performance of your role, so please do not exclude yourself from consideration by virtue of where you live and work.
+However, we require the Chair to be UK-based so that they can attend in-person meetings at short notice.